-So you’re looking at re-doing the flooring in your house and you got this brilliant idea: Timber Flooring.
+So you’re looking at re-doing the flooring in your house and you got this brilliant idea: Wood Flooring.
 But now, you’re stuck.
 You’re not sure where to go from here.
-All you know is that you want wooden flooring.
+All you know is that you want a wood floor.

 If this is the case, you’ve come to the right place.
 We’ll be addressing some of the major questions in this blog post:

 - What type of wood can I use?